Hyperaktiv-ai/hyperaktiv.github.io/pages/GTM_Setup.md

 Three steps :
 1. Installation of Google Tag Manager
-2. Event tracking configuration in GTM
+2. Sending events from your website / webapp to GTM
 3. Integration with Hyperaktiv
+4. Tracking configuration in GTM

 # Installation of Google Tag Manager